vibe13/aerogear-push-quickstarts/README.md

 3. Run

-`mvn clean install -DrepositoryId=jboss-earlyaccess-repository -DrepositoryId=jboss-ga-repository --settings settings.xml`
+`mvn clean install -DrepositoryId=jboss-earlyaccess-repository -DrepositoryId=jboss-ga-repository --settings quickstarts-settings.xml`

 _Note: On Maven 3.2.2 there is a regression and improssible to provide the `--settings` option.
 Details are [here](https://jira.codehaus.org/browse/MNG-5663)._